openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 +-----------------------------------------------+--------------+

-In order to cause the lambdas behave as required, the language implementation can make the following replacements:
+In order to cause the lambdas behave as required, the language implementation can act as follows:

--  Primitive type for the corresponding boxed type (x: int to x: Int) if the captured variable is of a primitive type;
+-  Replace primitive type for the corresponding boxed type (x: int to x: Int) if the captured variable is of a primitive type;

--  Captured variable’s type for a proxy class that contains an original reference (x: T for x: Proxy<T>; x.ref = original-ref) if such captured variable is of a non-primitive type.
+-  Replace the captured variable’s type for a proxy class that contains an original reference (x: T for x: Proxy<T>; x.ref = original-ref) if that captured variable is of a non-primitive type.

-If a captured variable is defined as 'const', then neither boxing nor proxying is required.
+If the captured variable is defined as 'const', then neither boxing nor proxying is required.

-If a formal parameter, which can be neither boxed nor proxied, is captured, then the implementation can require the addition of a local variable as
+If the captured formal parameter can be neither boxed nor proxied, then the implementation can require the addition of a local variable as follows:
-follows:

 .. index::
    lambda